 Possession of a Deed does not necessarily give the person in possession ownership of an Exclusive Right of Burial.
 Where the owner is deceased, subsequent ownership depends upon whether or not the deceased person left a valid will.
-The law concerning this matter can be very complexed and it is strongly recommended that a Solicitor be consulted to establish new ownership.
-Ownership of a Deed of Exclusive Right of Burial can be transferred or assigned using the relevant form obtainable from the Parish Council.
+The law concerning this matter can be very complex and it is strongly recommended that a Solicitor be consulted to establish new ownership.
+Ownership of a Deed of Exclusive Right of Burial can be transferred or assigned using the relevant form (Declaration, Indemnity and Application in respect of transfer or Assignment of an Exclusive Right of Burial) obtainable from the Parish Council.
+The transfer of ownership of a deed is at the discretion of the Clerk, in many cases change of ownership can be made on the presentation of documentation requested by the Clerk to support such a request for change of ownership.